Spain national under-17 football team

 The Spain national under-17 football team represents Spain in international football at this age level and is controlled by Royal Spanish Football Federation, the governing body for football in Spain.

-Considered one of the strongest national team in under 17 level, Spain has participated in 9 out of 14 World Cup tournaments.
+Considered one of the strongest national teams in under 17 level, Spain has participated in 9 out of 14 World Cup tournaments.
 Spain hold the record of playing the most finals without ever winning the tournament, having finished as runners-up on four occasions.